oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/complex_mult/README.md

 ## Key implementation details

-This program shows how we can use custom types of classes in a DPC++ program and explains the basic DPC++ implementation, including device selector, buffer, accessor, kernel and command group.
+This program shows how we can use custom types of classes in a SYCL program and explains the basic SYCL implementation, including device selector, buffer, accessor, kernel and command group.